hakumizuki/deftimer/README.md

 pip install pathlib
 ```

-# Try decotimer with docker
+# Try deftimer with docker
 ```
-$ cd <parent dir of decotimer>
+$ cd <parent dir of deftimer>
-$ docker build -t decotimer .
+$ docker build -t deftimer .
-$ docker run --rm decotimer
+$ docker run --rm deftimer
 ```

-# decotimer
+# deftimer
 (TBD)

 English:
 It allows you to calculate run time of each functions.
-See USAGE.md for (more information)[https://github.com/hakumizuki/decotimer/blob/main/USAGE.md]
+See USAGE.md for (more information)[https://github.com/hakumizuki/deftimer/blob/main/USAGE.md]

 ```
 timer = Timer()